postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ## Editing and deleting mock servers

-You can edit or delete existing mock servers in Postman since version `7.7.0`.
-The following properties of a mock server can be updated through the Postman app and web dashboard:
+You can edit or delete existing mock servers in Postman.
+The following properties of a mock server can be updated through the Postman app and [Postman Dashboard](https://the.postman.co/workspaces?type=personal):

 * Name of the mock server
 * Version tag of the underlying collection